dhoyle/splicedocs-jekyll/pages/SQLReference/SystemTables/SysTableStats.md

 The `SYSTABLESTATS` system table describes the statistics for tables within the current database.
 It belongs to the `SYS` schema.

-The following table shows the contents of the `SYSVW.SYSTABLESTATS` system table.
+The following table shows the contents of the `SYS.SYSTABLESTATS` system table.

 <table>